HaxeFoundation/HaxeManual/content/12-target-details.md

 Most of the XML nodes support `if` and `unless` attributes.
 These will enable or disable the whole node according the existence or non-existence of a define.
 These can be combined with a space for "and" or two pipes for "or".

-Substitution is supported via the dollars-brace syntax, and does basoc text substitution.
+Substitution is supported via the dollars-brace syntax, and does basic text substitution.
 In addition, there is some special syntax that can be used:

  - `${VAR}` - normal replacement.
  - `${removeQuotes:VAR}` - strips surrounding quotes from `VAR`, if any.